Mrekyle/ci-project-1/README.md

 Link to live project - [First Class Pass - CI Project One](https://mrekyle.github.io/ci-project-1//)

+### Project Goals

-First Class Pass is an imagined driving school serving the Colchester and surrounding areas.
-With the intention of the website to showcase what they do, to intice a potential student to sign on and to build more buisness.
-Either with students or hiring new instructors to work for them.
+First Class Pass is an imagined driving school serving Colchester and the surrounding areas.
+With the intention of the website to showcase what they do, to intice a potential student to sign on and to generate more buisness through the content on the website.
+Either with gaining new students or inticing potential new instructors to work for them through the training program or to intine qualified instructors to come work for them.

+### Target Audiance

+The initial target audiance for the project is young drivers aged between 16 to 18.
+With them researching a potential driving school to go with or to make a switch from another for various reasons.
+Although the intended audiance is new drivers, it is aso targeting parents of young drivers who wish to gift lessons for a birthday, people who need a refresher lesson, students who want an intensive course.
+As well as potential people who want to become a drving instructor them self.

 <img alt="Responsive layout Testing" src="assets/readme-img/responsive-layout.png">